elahefa/NYC-Citibike-Dataset-Analysis/README.md

 ---|------------------|--------|---|------------------|--------|---|------------------|----|
 1  |22349314|67.07674676736431|6878784|20.64521767582653|3.2490210479061417|4090921|12.278035556809161|33319019

-### What is the trip duration distribution of Citibike trips?
+### The trip duration distribution of Citibike trips
 Average bike trip duration is 16 minutes.
 ```
 SELECT AVG(tripduration)/60 AS average_trip_duration